mahboobkarimian/GMNsim-Mesh-Graph-Creator/README.md

 sudo apt install build-essential
 ```
 Create a python virtual environment and install dependencies via `pip` and `requirements.txt`

+To run simulations, you need to get a copy of mbed simulator from https://github.com/mahboobkarimian/wisun-mbed-simulator.

 ## Drawing nodes and edges